WifiGuyWill/Geo-Auto-Provsioning-Service/README.md

 # How it works:

 * New AP is plugged in and automatically connects to Aruba Central.
-* Central via webhook posts a message to GAPS which then does a REST API call to central for AP details.
+* Central via webhook posts a message to GAPS which then does a REST API call to Central for AP details.
 * The details are parsed for the public IP.
 GAPS makes an API call to a public GEO IP service which return the physical location of the installed AP.
-* The location data parsed for the two letter state.
-This is checked against a local dictionary that maps the state to a location (IE East / West).
+* The location data parsed for the two letter state code.
+This is checked against a local dictionary that maps the state to a group in Cental (IE East-Group / West-Group).
-* Based on the location, a group is selected and GAPS sends Central the AP provisioning command with the proper group.
+* GAPS then sends the group info to Central and provisions the AP into the proper group.

 # First Steps: